phossystems/OldSketch/README.md

 * The Add-in should now appear in the "My Add-Ins" list.
 Select it in the list.
 If desired check the "Run ond Startup" checkbox and hit run.

 # Changelog

+## 1.1 Release
+- Removed mirroring of promoted commands due to API bug

 ## 1.0 Release
 - Initial release